 A very dear friend died in late 2014 , leaving his precious wife behind and their retirement plans in ashes.
 Suddenly, we (Russ and Margrit) were shocked into living life differently.

 Jumping ship, we retired early buying an old Land Rover to travel Africa full time.
 Wow, did this ever intensify our happy life together by facing the challenges of a completely new journey and trying to make a difference for people and wildlife.

 Our hope is to leave a few bread crumbs for you to “Get unstuck and on with your next adventure.”
 To get you started, this is one of our first posts from back in 2015.

 Who would have thought this possible?

 Our ‘luxury’ accommodations and transportation consist of a 14 year old Land Rover totally kitted for African travel and living.
 Everything needed to get deep into the bush and enjoy the ride.

-The cool thing is Margrit and I have searched long and hard for a business or something we could enjoy full-time together, joined at the hip, yoked in a good cause.
+The cool thing is Margrit and I have searched long and hard for a business or something we could enjoy full-time together, be joined at the hip and yoked in a good cause.

 Well, retiring to develop Nikela our wildlife nonprofit in Africa, is it.
 Here we go!

 We’ll spent at least 6 months traveling Africa, meeting with conservationists, and chilling in the African beauty.
 Then it’s 4 to 6 months in the States touring in our rig, visiting the Kids and staying close to our contacts and projects in Africa…

 Hopefully, to be continued until the wheels fall off.